CO₂ Radiative Forcing Calculator

 These examples show the pattern clearly.
 The forcing increases as CO₂ rises, but not in a straight line with ppm.
 What matters is the ratio relative to the baseline.
 That is why the jump from 280 to 560 ppm is especially meaningful: it is a doubling.
 The same logic applies to any other doubling, such as 400 to 800 ppm.
 The calculator makes this relationship visible immediately, which is one reason it is useful for teaching and for quick scenario comparisons.

-When the result is positive, the page is telling you that the comparison concentration implies a warming influence relative to the baseline.
+When you read CO₂ radiative forcing results, the sign and size of the outputs tell you different things.
+A positive result means the comparison concentration implies a warming influence relative to the baseline.
 A negative result means the comparison concentration is lower than the baseline and therefore implies a cooling influence relative to that reference state.
 A result near zero means the two concentrations are nearly the same, or that the chosen λ is near zero in the temperature step.

 The forcing output is expressed in watts per square meter, which is a unit of energy flow.
 It does not mean every square meter of Earth’s surface warms by the same amount or at the same rate.
 Instead, it is a globally averaged measure of how the energy budget shifts.
 The temperature output is easier to picture, but it is still a global mean equilibrium estimate.
 Real climate change varies by region, season, altitude, and time.
 Land areas often warm faster than oceans, and polar regions often warm faster than the global average.